opyapeus/purescript-emo8/README.md

 And it is recommended to follow Elm architecture.

 PureScript ->
-It has a powerful type class like Haskell.
+It has a type class like Haskell.
 And it is compiled into Javascript.
 So it can be easy to run on any devices with browser!